nsbgn/handalf/README.md

     yourself to work with it, but I have not made that sacrifice here.
 -   **Overloading is used sparingly.** Even on non-alpha keys, overloading has the above downsides, albeit to a lesser degree.
-    Therefore, only *one* key has been overloaded: <kbd>Esc</kbd> accesses a layer when held.
-This is considered safe because `Esc` tends to punctuate a keystroke and a misfire is not catastrophic.
+    Therefore, only *one* key has been overloaded, because it tends to punctuate a keystroke: <kbd>Esc</kbd>.
-    The `Esc` is only registered when the tap is short.
 -   **Stateless.** Well, almost.
-You shouldn't need to remember what 'mode' your keyboard is in: all symbols depend only on what keys you are *currently* pressing, or perhaps which keys you were pressing some fraction of a second ago.
+You shouldn't need to remember what 'mode' your keyboard is in: all symbols depend only on what keys you are *currently* pressing, or at most which keys you were pressing some fraction of a second ago.

 Above all, the layout should **feel good**.
 Many things are taken into
 consideration: simplicity, rolling motions, muscle memory, semantic clustering, symmetry, avoiding mixing action keys with letter keys, etcetera --- but the final prioritization is based solely on vibes. :)

+Unfortunately, the layout is biased toward right-handed people.

 ## Symbol keys